 Even the simplest of antique watches can contain over a hundred parts.
 Each component has a critical part to play in the timekeeping process.
-The key components are described in the glossary below.
+The key components are described in the antique watch glossary below.

 An Albert is a chain attached to a pocket watch that secures it to a waistcoat button-hole or lapel button-hole with a T-bar.
 A Double Albert has two chains extending from the T-bar.
 The pocket watch goes on one end of the chain and sits in the left-hand waistcoat pocket.
 The other end of the chain will hold a fob, a winding key or a cigar cutter and will be placed in the right-hand waistcoat pocket.
 The Albert is presumed to be named after Prince Albert, the husband of Queen Victoria.
 The Albert was typically worn by Victorian gentlemen.
 The Albertina is the ladies version, which tends to be finer and more decorative.

 Ancre is a French word that translates to anchor and indicates that the watch movement is equipped with a lever escapement.

-An axle that holds, turns, or supports a rotating component of the movement, such as the barrel.
+An axle that holds, turns or supports a rotating component of the movement, such as the barrel.

 In watchmaking, an assortment is a set of parts that form a single part of a watch.
 Generally, the term assortment is used to describe the timekeeping components of the movement, including the escape wheel, balance wheel, hairspring, anchor lever, pallet stones, and associated bridges.